AJasem/chat/README.md

 ```
 - Change the domain names to point to your localhost if you want to add other logic or more features. <br>
 - Add your own database username and password in Django setting.
+- And don't forget npm install and pip install (: .